jamespooley/qa-athena/README.md

 # qa-athena
-Quality assessment of Athena pipeline applied to ADHD 200 Sample
+Quality assessment of Athena pipeline applied to the Athena pipeline-processed ADHD-200 Sample

+### Usage

+* Place `generate_qc_report.sh` in a directory with all the structural and functional images and `<YOUR FIRST NAME>.txt`, a file that contains the IDs of the images you've been assigned to rate.
+* `$ chmod 755 generate_qc_report.sh`
+* `$ ./generate_qc_report.sh <YOUR FIRST NAME>.txt`
+* Grab your favorite beverage, sit back and relax, and start rating the quality of structural and functional coregistration of the Athena pipeline-processed images.

 ### Data